Opened in 1998 and expanded in 2012, the cricket ground was initially constructed as a baseball venue and as the host of the Royal Easter Show.

 Baseball was the primary use of the stadium during the Olympics but it was designed to be a multi-purpose venue from the start and the ground has played home to the Big Bash League side Sydney Thunder in recent years.

-Located in the Sydney Olympic Park, the stadium hosts the Sydney Royal Easter Show and home games of the AFL side Greater Western Sydney Giants.
+Located in the Sydney Olympic Park, this cricket stadium hosts the Sydney Royal Easter Show and home games of the AFL side Greater Western Sydney Giants.
 ENGIE Stadium has been the name of the ground since 2024, with its former titles including Giants Stadium, Škoda Stadium when it was sponsored by the globally famous car manufacturer, then as Spotless Stadium.

 Major cricket competitions such as the 2020 ICC Women's T20 World Cup have also seen T20 matches that are watched all over the planet being played at the Sydney Showground Stadium.